 - Organic cotton – very breathable, allows good airflow

-- Spinal cooling gel – this medical grade cooling gel dramatically reduces surface temperature (this is the same stuff you’d find in a hospital or burn unit)
+- Spinal cooling gel – cooling gel dramatically reduces surface temperature (this is the same stuff you’d find in a hospital or burn unit)

 - Gel memory foam – the gel infused foam helps to absorb, manage, and dissipate body heat

 - Inverted foam tips – the top layer uses an inverted foam tip design, this creates air flow channels and enhances breathability

 Given the materials used, the pricing on the Loom and Leaf is quite impressive.
 This is especially true for the Twin, Twin XL, Full, and Queen sizes.
 The King and California King sizes are a bit more pricey given their extra size, but even at $1,399 they are a far cry Tempurpedic’s $3,699 for a King.